Cacti/documentation/General-Installing-Instructions.md

 # General Installing Instructions

 Make sure the following packages are installed according to your operating systems requirements.
-Verify, that httpd/apache and MySQLd/mariadb are started at system startup.
+Verify, that httpd/apache and MySQL/MariaDB are started at system startup.

 ## Required Packages for Most Operating Systems

-Depending on your operating system and php version, certain packages are required for Cacti.
-The largest variability in these requirements come with regard to php and MySQL/MariaDB.
+Depending on your operating system and PHP version, certain packages are required for Cacti.
+The largest variable in these requirements come with regard to PHP and MySQL/MariaDB.

 Installation requirements include the packages below.
 The installation of these packages will vary by operating system.